 You do not need a huge Japanese pantry or a kitchen full of special tools to start cooking Japanese food at home.
 I always think it is better to begin with a few ingredients you will actually use often, then slowly add the things that make cooking easier or more enjoyable.

 This page is a simple place for me to collect the Japanese pantry items and kitchen tools I use in Australia.
-Some are everyday basics, some are nice-to-have tools, and some are ingredients I reach for when I want the flavour to feel closer to home.
+Some are everyday basics, and some are small things that make cooking feel easier or closer to home.

 Some links on this page may be affiliate links.
 If you buy through them, I may earn a small commission at no extra cost to you.
 I only include things I genuinely find useful for Japanese home cooking.